EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 During BioHackathon Europe 2022, we contributed a feature to the `igv-jupyterlab` project enabling Python functions – or other Jupyter Lab widgets – to be run when an annotation is clicked in IGV.
 This enables richer notebook workflows than would otherwise be possible with the default IGV behaviour of showing a popup with the focussed annotation's details.

-For example, a user could load a MGnify genome and its GFF annotation file, and when clicking on a coding sequence annotation perform an API call to the InterPro API [@interpro], constructing a dataframe of relevant protein information.
+For example, a user could load a MGnify genome and its GFF annotation file, and when clicking on a coding sequence annotation perform an API call to the InterPro API [@usesDataFrom:interpro], constructing a dataframe of relevant protein information.

 ## Integration between MGnify's Protein Database and ESM Atlas
 Predicting the 3D structure of proteins is a crucial step in understanding their biology.
 Meta AI's ESMFold [@citesAsPotentialSolution:ESMfold2] is a tool designed for this purpose, using machine learning for protein structure prediction.